Frequently Asked Questions

 NOTE: Computer terminals and peripherals that are intended to be connected to a computer are digital devices.

 What is exempt from the FCC Part 15?

 Exempted devices can include:

-- digital device utilized exclusively in any transportation vehicles
+- a digital device utilized exclusively in any transportation vehicles

-- digital device utilized exclusively in an appliance (microwave oven, dishwasher, clothes dryer, air conditioner, etc.)
+- a digital device utilized exclusively in an appliance (microwave oven, dishwasher, clothes dryer, air conditioner, etc.)